A Tale of Two Centuries - The Bicentenary of Charles Dickens

 Charles Dickens in his study 1859

 Dickens fame grew internationally with visits to many parts of the world including America.
-Like a pop star of his day he was touring and doing book readings to audiences in packed theaters.
+Like a pop star of his day, he was touring and doing book readings to audiences in packed theatres.

 While returning from Paris on 9 June 1865, with his mistress Ellen Ternan, Dickens was involved in the Staplehurst (in Kent) rail crash.
 The first seven carriages of the train plunged off a cast iron bridge undergoing repair.
 The only first-class carriage to remain on the track was the one in which Dickens was travelling in.
 Dickens tried to help the wounded and the dying before rescuers arrived.
 As he was leaving the train, he remembered the unfinished manuscript for Our Mutual Friend, and he returned to his carriage to retrieve it.

 Dickens managed to avoid an appearance at the inquest and thus having to disclose details of him travelling with Ternan and her mother, which would have caused a scandal.
 Although physically unharmed, Dickens never really recovered from the trauma of the Staplehurst crash, and his normally prolific writing shrank to completing Our Mutual Friend and starting the unfinished The Mystery of Edwin Drood.
 Much of his time was taken up with public readings from his best-loved novels.
 Dickens was fascinated by the theatre as an escape from the world, and theatres and theatrical people appear in Nicholas Nickleby.
 The travelling shows were extremely popular.
 In 1866, a series of public readings were undertaken in England and Scotland.
 The following year saw more readings in England and Ireland.